ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is N-Acetyl-L-Cysteine (NAC)?

-N-Acetyl-L-Cysteine (NAC) is a Amino Acid supplement available in 1 form.
+N-Acetyl-L-Cysteine (NAC) is a Amino Acid supplement available in 2 forms.

 Not all forms of N-Acetyl-L-Cysteine (NAC) are equal.
 The form you choose determines how much N-Acetyl-L-Cysteine (NAC) actually reaches your tissues, and the difference between the best and worst forms can be substantial.
 N-acetyl-L-cysteine (NAC) is the acetylated derivative of L-cysteine with superior oral bioavailability compared to L-cysteine itself, serving as the rate-limiting precursor for glutathione synthesis and a direct free radical scavenger.
 Research consistently supports NAC for promoting healthy glutathione levels, respiratory mucosal health, and hepatic detoxification capacity.